framesurge/perseus/docs/next/src/what-is-perseus.md

 [Rust](https://www.rust-lang.org/) is an extremely powerful programming language, but I'll leave the introduction of it [to its developers](https://www.rust-lang.org/).

 [WebAssembly](https://webassembly.org) (abbreviated Wasm) is like a low-level programming language for your browser.
-This is revolutionary, because it allows websites and web apps to built in programming languages other than JavaScript.
+This is revolutionary, because it allows websites and web apps to be built in programming languages other than JavaScript.
 Also, it's [really fast](https://medium.com/@torch2424/webassembly-is-fast-a-real-world-benchmark-of-webassembly-vs-es6-d85a23f8e193) (usually >30% faster than JS).

-But developing directly for the web with Rust using something like [`web-sys`](https://docs.rs/web-sys) isn't a great experience, it's generally agreed in the web development community that developer experience and productivity is vastly improved by having a *reactive* framework.
+But developing directly for the web with Rust using something like [`web-sys`](https://docs.rs/web-sys) isn't a great experience, it's generally agreed in the web development community that developer experience and productivity are vastly improved by having a *reactive* framework.
 Let's approach this from a traditional JavaScript and HTML perspective first.

 Imagine you want to create a simple counter.
 Here's how you might do it in a non-reactive framework (again, JS and HTML here, no Rust yet):